eferdosi/EKSContainerLab/module-3/README.md

 1. Login to your Windows Server 2019 Dev Environment per <a href="#appendix-a">**Appendix A**</a>.
 2. Select the `Start` menu and type `update`.
 3. Follow the *Check for Update* control panel instructions.

-### (Optional) Install the FireFox Web Browser

-1. Use the Windows Server *Server Manager* application (accessible from the Start menu) which should be displayed automatically upon logon.
-2. Select the *Local Server* from the left-side panel.
-3. Scroll down to the *Properties* section.
-Find the *IE Enhanced Security Configuration* and select the *Off* setting.
-4. Open the *Internet Explorer* application.
-Browse to *https://www.mozilla.org/firefox* and select the *Download Firefox* option.

 ### Install Visual Studio 2019 Community Edition